nodejs/TSC/Security-Team.md

      reported to the Node.js issue tracker.
    * `INFORMATIVE`: This means we agree that the report contains useful information, but we don't intend to publish a fix.
-This might be because it isn't possible, or because its in an unsupported API or version.
+This might be because it isn't possible, or because it is in an unsupported API or version.
 We can consider disclosing it if we  think the information should be publicized.
    * `DUPLICATE`: The report is a duplicate of an already reported issue.
 It